meshack-mbuvi/Syndicate-web3-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 ### Modifies amplitude events?
 - [] Yes
 - [] No

-(if yes please add amplitude github tag to PR and add Keenan and Jordan as reviewers)
+Note: if yes please add amplitude github tag to PR and add Keenan and Jordan as reviewers